Aalto University: Student union

 The purpose of AYY is to represent the students, look after their interests, and support the community of 15,000 students.
 AYY provides its members with a variety of services such as healthcare, recreation and housing.
-The Student Union is financed by membership fees, investments and profits from student housing.
+The student union is financed by membership fees, investments and profits from student housing.

 Aalto University Student Union was formed in the beginning of 2010 through a merger between the respective student unions of the merged universities.

-The Aalto University is also one of the two universities in Finland to host one or more Nations, a Finnish type of student corporation.
-AU's only nation is Teknologföreningen (TF) and its goal is to unite Swedish-speaking students at the university.
+The Aalto University is also one of the two universities in Finland to host one or more nations, a Finnish type of student corporation.
+Aalto's only nation is Teknologföreningen (TF) and its goal is to unite Swedish-speaking students at university.
 The nation is housed in its peculiar building called Urdsgjallar.
-Since 1972, when the corresponding Finnish-speaking nation Tekniikan Ylioppilaat was abolished, there are no nations for the Finnish-speaking students, though the 15 regional nations at the University of Helsinki, both Finnish- and Swedish-speaking, do welcome AU students as members.
+Since 1972, when the corresponding Finnish-speaking nation Tekniikan Ylioppilaat was abolished, there are no nations for the Finnish-speaking students, though the 15 regional nations at the University of Helsinki, both Finnish- and Swedish-speaking, do welcome Aalto students as members.